DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/tasks.md

 - Status message "Deleted [title]" announced (HTMX)?
 - Works with keyboard only?
 - Works with JS disabled (no confirmation, but functions)?
+**Links to job story**
+This links to job story 2 as it tests how easily large amounts of tasks can be added and removed from the task manager.
+This would be particulary useful for individuals with a large workload, such as those in job story 2.
 ---

 ## Task Order